NetApp/trident/docs/docker/use/volumes.rst

 --------------

 When using the ontap-nas, ontap-san, and solidfire-san storage drivers, the Docker Volume Plugin can clone volumes.
+When using the ontap-nas-flexgroup or ontap-nas-economy drivers, cloning is not supported.

 .. code-block:: bash